IchiruTake/Snake-Game-at-IU/README.md

 3) Unzip the file "SFML-2.4.2.rar" at C:\ (Only for Dev-C++ 5.11)
 4) Unzip the file "Images.rar" inside the "Working Code" folder
 5) Check the "Working Code" Folder and play the game at "Snake Game Project.exe" (Type: Application)

+Reusuability, Easy with Loads of Comments, Four (04) GameMode